How To Send An Invoice With Square & Get Paid Faster

 And that’s it!
 The invoice ready to send to the client.

-Track Invoices & Follow Up With Customers
+How To Track Square Invoices & Follow Up With Customers

 If you deal primarily in custom orders, or you have multiple clients, it’s quite likely you have several outstanding invoices at any given time.
 The good news is that with Square Invoices, you don’t need to hope you’ve remembered to enter an invoice in your spreadsheet so nothing slips through the cracks.